- Download our Moving to Brazil Guide (PDF)

 Major religions: Roman Catholicism and Protestantism

 Money: The Brazilian Real (BRL) is divided into 100 centavos.
-Expats will need a residence visa to open a bank account.
+You’ll need a residence visa valid for at least 12 months to open a bank account.
 ATMs are widely available, although some only operate during certain hours for safety reasons.

 Electricity: 110V/220V, 60Hz.
 Plugs with two or three round pins are generally used.